peltonsolutions/laravel-enums/README.md

 # laravel-enums

-laravel-enums is a powerful and versatile package by Pelton Solutions.
-It allows Laravel developers to work easily with enumerated values.
+laravel-enums is a package by Pelton Solutions that allows Laravel developers to work easily with enumerated values.
 Enums (short for 'enumerations') represent a set of named constants in your code.
 By introducing enums, this package significantly enhances the readability and maintainability of your code.